 Finally, several models have been developed to analyze responses from delayed estimation tasks.
-We submitted our data to the Between-item variant of the Categorical-Continuous Mixture model developed by Hardman et al. (2017), implemented in a Bayesian hierarchical framework in the CatContModel package (Hardman, 2017).
+We submitted our data to the between-item variant of the categorical-continuous mixture model developed by Hardman et al. (2017), implemented in a Bayesian hierarchical framework in the CatContModel package (Hardman, 2017).
 We used this model to explore which parameters were affected by the factors manipulated in our study.
 This model assumes that each response given by the participants is either informed by memory (with probability PM) or reflects a guess (with probability 1-PM).
-When responses are informed by memory, they could reflect continuous information about the memory stimulus (with probability P^O) - that is, a representation of the precise hue studied - or they could reflect memory of the category the item belonged to - e.g., that it was red (with probability 1-P0).
-More specifically, the Between-item variant of the model assumes that a response is either continuous or categorical (and not a mixture of both).
-Furthermore, continuous responses could be more or less precise, which is reflected in the parameter defined as continuous imprecision (δ^0).
+When responses are informed by memory, they could reflect continuous information about the memory stimulus (with probability PO)-that is, a representation of the precise hue studied-or they could reflect memory of the category the item belonged to-for example, that it was red (with probability 1-PO).
+More specifically, the between-item variant of the model assumes that a response is either continuous or categorical (and not a mixture of both).
+Furthermore, continuous responses could be more or less precise, which is reflected in the parameter defined as continuous imprecision ( $\delta^{O}$ ).
 This is the standard deviation of the circular normal distribution of responses centered on the tested value.
-The CatContModel package (Hardman, 2017) computes the Bayes Factor of the main effects and interactions for each model parameter using the Savage-Dickey density ratio method.
-The procedure to compute the Bayes Factors implemented in the package is detailed in Ricker and Hardman (2017).
+The CatContModel package (Hardman, 2017) computes the BF of the main effects and interactions for each model parameter using the Savage-Dickey density ratio method.
+The procedure to compute the BFs implemented in the package is detailed in Ricker and Hardman (2017).
 All BFs reported here regarding the mixture model parameters were obtained from the package.
-For the data of Experiment 1, we fitted the model with 15,000 iterations and discarded the first 4,000 iterations as burn-in.
+For the data of Experiment 1, we fit the model with 15,000 iterations and discarded the first 4,000 iterations as burn-in.